crowdcoinChain/crowdcoin-1/README.md

 ***

-## Section C: Connecting to the VPS & Installing the MN script via Bitvise.
+## Part C: Connecting to the VPS & Installing the MN script via Bitvise.

 ***Step 1***
 * Copy your VPS IP (you can find this by going to the server tab within Vultr and clicking on your server.